MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/acrylic-layer-system.md

 ### Acrylic layer manager

 Manages creating and updating the blurred background maps used by acrylic materials.
-The manager works with the Acrylic Helper component to limit the additional processing performed to those acrylic layers that are currently being used in the scene.
+The manager works with the Acrylic Helper component to limit the extra processing performed to those acrylic layers that are currently being used in the scene.
 A scene should have one copy of the manager.

 The manager supports two methods of capturing a background image: